nishant027/nishant027/README.md

 -Hi, I’m @nishant027
--I’m interested in Blockchain business and designing.
--"Life is not just about remembring formulas and passing tests, its about going deep into underlying principles and to the root cause of a specific topic".

 <!---
 nishant027/nishant027 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.